 Earlier, I graduated Summa Cum Laude from Princeton University, with an AB in Mathematics.
 My thesis titled "A Practical Variant of Cuckoo Hashing" was supervised by Prof. Robert Sedgewick.

-Most recently, I interned in the Embedded Systems team at Microsoft Research, where I worked with Dr. Ken Eguro on a side-channel project on FPGAs.
+Most recently, I interned in the FPGA R&D group at Jump Trading, and the Embedded Systems team at Microsoft Research, where I worked with Dr. Ken Eguro on a covert/side-channel project on FPGAs.

 I have also been an intern in the Product Abuse team at Dropbox, the Windows Security team at Microsoft, and the Data License team at Bloomberg.

-I was also a Grader and Lab TA at Princeton for courses across all undergraduate levels, and will resume similar duties at Oxford this academic year.
+I was also a Grader and Lab TA at Princeton for courses across all undergraduate levels, and have had similar duties at Oxford.